history-banner

 Overview

-The modules are all designed to improve your skills as an effective historian from analysis and research to reasoning and evaluation.
-They are also constructed to help you develop aptitudes and characteristics that will improve your employability for a wide range of careers.
+Modules are designed to enhance the abilities needed to become an effective historian, from analysis and research to reasoning and evaluation.
+These modules also help develop skills and characteristics that boost employability across a wide range of careers.

 Contact hours

-You will be taught through a combination of lectures, tutorials, seminars, group work and self-directed study.
-In your first year you will normally attend around 9 hours of timetabled taught sessions (lectures and tutorials) each week, and we expect you to undertake at least 28 further hours of independent study to complete project work and research.
+You will be taught through a combination of lectures, tutorials, seminars, workshops, group work, and self-directed study.
+You will normally attend around 9 hours of timetabled taught sessions each week, and we expect you to undertake at least 28 further hours of independent study to complete project work and research.

 Facilities and features